Learn about many of the available medications in our database.

 Infusion reactions: This medication can cause reactions that are related to the infusion.
 Symptoms of a reaction include itching, dizziness, wheezing, fast heart rate, difficulty breathing, and a dramatic drop in blood pressure.
 The reaction does not usually last very long, but may need to be treated as it can cause death if it is severe.
 The reaction usually occurs during or shortly after receiving the medication, but can also be delayed.
 If you experience symptoms of an infusion reaction, let your nurse or doctor know immediately or get immediate medical attention.

-Lung problems: This medication can cause lung problems, especially for people with lung disease or lung cancer, or who have or are receiving other anticancer medications or radiation therapy.
+Lung problems: This medication can cause lung problems, especially for people with lung disease or lung cancer, or who have received or are receiving other anticancer medications or radiation therapy.
 Let your doctor know immediately if you begin to experience shortness of breath or persistent cough.

 Pregnancy: This medication can cause harm to the fetus if used during pregnancy.
 Women who could become pregnant should use effective contraception while receiving this medication and for 7 months after stopping it.
 If you become pregnant while taking this medication, contact your doctor immediately.